Mjz86/c_colon/mcc.md

-a note from mjz on what to do in "c:":
+a note from Mjz on what to do in "c:":

 try not to get boggled down with ways to make it faster,

-it is rewarding,  but its hard, the easiest way to write safe code in both rust and c: is to do more functional programming,
+it is rewarding,  but its hard, the easiest way to write safe code in both rust and c: is to do more functional programming ( E colon ),

 try only focusing on what needs to be optimized before making it hard for yourself,

-the compiler isnt there to demand the best code ,  it's not bad to mostly write value oriented code,
+the compiler isn't there to demand the best code ,  it's not bad to mostly write value oriented code,

-those who get boggled down in mcc or rust lifetimes want speed , but c: isnt just about speed,
+those who get boggled down in mcc or rust lifetimes want speed , but c: isn't just about speed,

 its about speed if you want it , yes, but its about easier libraries , and not needing to link everything statically like rust,

-its about writing embedded code knowning that your const declared variable wont change or be casted to mutable ,
+its about writing embedded code knowing that your const declared variable wont change or be casted to mutable ,

-and about moving away from the burden of ABI legacy , from killing the standard library's networking preposal because its not gonna be ABI stable,
+and about moving away from the burden of ABI legacy , from killing the standard library's networking proposal because its not gonna be ABI stable,

-its about using a regex without saying that php's regex is faster.
+its about using a regex without saying that PHP's regex is faster.